 After attending the scene, the vehicle was moved to a garage where we could examine it in greater detail.
 While the car had suffered heavy fire damage, we discovered that it had also been virtually torn in half (damage consistent with a collision).
 However, we were still able to recover the Event Data Recorder and download the pre-crash data.
 It revealed that the car was travelling at 186 km/h before experiencing a sudden decrease in velocity (another indication of a collision).
 The exact cause of the fire – whether it was the result of the crash or set intentionally to obscure the evidence – was never determined.
 However, the insured’s statement was incompatible with the physical evidence, and the claim was denied.

 The insured stated he was driving his truck on the highway when a fire started in the engine.
 He pulled over to the side of the road and vacated the truck.
 The fire proceeded to spread, consuming the cab and eventually engulfing the entire trailer.
-The insured was therefore not only claiming his truck, but the load he was hauling as well.
-Origin and Cause were retained to determine the cause the fire.
+The insured was therefore not only claiming his truck but the load he was hauling as well.
+Origin and Cause were retained to determine the cause of the fire.

-The cab had been reduced to scrap, making it unlikely that we would be able locate the origin and determine and cause of the fire.
+The cab had been reduced to scrap, making it unlikely that we would be able to locate the origin and determine and cause of the fire.
 However, the Electronic Control Module from the engine survived and had recorded 2 minutes of data prior to the vehicle’s last stop.
 Based on the insured’s statement, it should show that the truck was travelling at approximate highway speeds before braking and coming to a stop.
 However, it showed the truck was only going 24 mph.
 Furthermore, it was idling the entire time, with the clutch depressed, eventually coming to a stop without ever applying the brakes.
 This evidence indicated that the truck was most likely being towed, and further examination of the truck found that the inner shafts of the transmission were broken in half.
 In light of this, an investigation was opened into fraud.

 Show me the Statement

 We are being retained to investigate more and more claims without statements on file.
-A statement won’t change the outcome of our investigation, which is based the analysis of the physical evidence.
+A statement won’t change the outcome of our investigation, which is based on the analysis of the physical evidence.
 And it won’t change our determination – which must adhere to NFPA 921 guidelines – from undetermined to arson.
 However, statements do provide insurers with more options to recover their losses in cases where even Origin and Cause is unable to determine the origin and cause.

 About the Author